Action Center

 Be Vigilant!

-During the 2025 General Assembly session, three resolutions to amend Virginia’s constitution were passed:
+The 2026 General Assembly has passed three resolutions to amend Virginia’s constitution:

 - an extreme “right to abortion” amendment,